raz0red/js7800/README.md

 ## Controls

-The following section contains the "default" control mappings for JS7800.
+The following section contains the "default" controller mappings for JS7800.
+It is important to note that the default mappings may be modified by a particular application that is embedding the JS7800 module (globally or via user-defined values).

 ### General: